+In Armenian, Zulal means “clear water.”
+Zulal, the a cappella trio, takes Armenia’s village folk melodies and weaves intricate arrangements that pay tribute to the rural roots of the music while introducing a sophisticated lyricism and energy.
 Zulal’s singers, Teni Apelian, Yeraz Markarian and Anaïs Tekerian have been singing together since 2002.
-The trio has performed in such esteemed venues as the Getty Museum, Carnegie Hall's Weill Recital Hall, The Kennedy Center's Millennium Stage, New York's Symphony Space and Boston's Berklee School of Music, along with performances for Cirque du Soleil, the Near East Foundation and the Silk Road Project.
-Additionally, the trio has scored the film Stone Touch Time and has two critically acclaimed albums to its credit.
+The trio has performed in such esteemed venues as the Getty Museum, Carnegie Hall's Weill Recital Hall, The Kennedy Center's Millennium Stage and New York's Symphony Space, along with performances for Cirque du Soleil and the Silk Road Project.
+Zulal has scored the film Stone Touch Time and has two critically acclaimed albums to its credit.

-Zulal's performance in the collaborative Dark Eyes/New Eyes
+Zulal's performance in Dark Eyes/New Eyes

 May 16, 2013, Judson Memorial, NYC Disable home page audio at the bottom of this page.

 Zulal on iTunes